ashleywillard/healthy-eff/README.md

 #### (Optional) Modify your initial database

 We've already added most of the employees, but feel free to change `db/seeds.rb` to configure the starting database of the application.
 If you want to add a new person (admin or user) before deploying, follow the examples on the `db/seeds.rb` file.

+#### (Optional) Generating secret keys

+Devise and our application make use of a few secret keys to properly perform authentication.
+To do this manually, you can generate them and place them in a configuration file on your local machine.

+We've already set up [Figaro](https://github.com/laserlemon/figaro) and `.gitignore` to exclude this file from future GitHub pushes and thus hide these keys from the public.

+By default, this is done through the setup script (`./bin/setup`) in the call to `./bin/keys`, but if you'd like to manually generate your own secret keys, use the following:

+    .../healthy-eff$ rake secret
+    e19fd9b63ab682ffa4f33677b8fb742423db788df4d256cbbb7c5...

+Save the entire string somewhere; repeat this three more times to obtain **4 strings in total**.

+Format `config/application.yml` (create it if it doesn't exist yet) as follows:

+    cookie_token: # First secret key
+    devise_token: # Second secret key
+    production:
+        cookie_token: # Third secret key
+        devise_token: # Fourth secret key

+Save this file once you're done.

 #### Final set-up

-Run the setup script to install the required gems and set up the database.

-    .../healthy-eff$ ./bin/setup

 Start a server and enjoy!